 Being away from home can be both exciting and intimidating.
 If you don’t find the answer to your question here, please call us at 908.838.5384 or email email@example.com.

 Where will my child stay?

-Campers reside at Perkiomen School and are transported daily for programming at Penn State Lehigh Valley.
-Perkiomen School boasts a beautiful 165-acre campus and provides dormitories which are air-conditioned and accommodate two campers per room.
-The dorms have Wi-Fi, a lounge area and a small kitchen area equipped with a refrigerator, microwave, and sink.
+Campers reside at Perkiomen School in Pennsburg, PA.
+Perkiomen School boasts a beautiful 165-acre campus in Bucks County, about 1/2 hour from Penn State Lehigh Valley.
+Campers will receive all instruction there, with exception of the Field Trip.
+Housing and all meals are provided.
+Tuition includes room and board in collegiate-level dormitories that accommodate two campers per room.
+The dorms are air-conditioned and also have Wi-Fi, a lounge area and a kitchen area equipped with refrigerator, microwave, and sink.

 Who will take care of my child if they're sick?

 Perkiomen School has an on-call nurse accessible to campers 24 hours a day.
 Resident assistants are readily available and assigned to the students after hours; and program assistants, along with the camp instructors are available during the day.
 All resident and program assistants are trained in how to handle illness and/or emergencies.

 Will my child be able to take his or her medicine?

 Yes, you will be asked to submit a medication log for any child that needs to take medicine while at camp.
 The medicine will be kept in a locked box and administered by a resident/program assistant as needed under the care of the nurse.

 How do you accomodate children with food allergies?